TritonDataCenter/rfd/rfd/0158/README.md

 utilized via any number of policies.
-On the interior side, the use of the SmartOS VXLAN Protocol (SVP) to remap the default router to an appropriate NAT entity can spread interior-to-exterior traffic across different NAT entities.
+On the interior side, the use of the SmartOS VXLAN Protocol (SVP) to remap the default router to an appropriate NAT entity can spread interior-to-exterior traffic across different NAT entities on a per-default-router-IP basis.
 On the exterior side, by use of traditional IP routing protocols and, where appropriate, equal-cost multipathing, will provide similar mappings from the external arrival side.

-> XXX-mg: The last three sentences above do not make a lot of sense to me.
-> Perhaps my hangup is the word "polices", which I may be misunderstanding.

-> XXX KEBE SAYS -> Multiple `vxlnat(7D)` zones are mechanism.
-How the load is
-> spread is subject to policy.
-ALSO NOTE: We haven't introduced vxlnat(7D)
-> at this point.

 On the interior, Fabric Networks will need to know how to reach a NAT entity.
 Today NAT Zones consume a Fabric IP address.
 In the future, each those Fabric